 The sovereign right to name those state and those district were given to the federal state.
 In the world map, it may be a small country, but the topography and climate represent the whole world.

 The area is a measure of the extent of a two-dimensional region of a or the extent of a surface’s extension.
-As for the other geometrical measures, for the precision, one should distinguish between the two-dimensional region (set of points) and its area (numerical value associated with the previous one).
-Often, however, in common speaking but also in scientific exhibitions, the term area, and the term surface are used interchangeably.
+As for the other geometrical actions, for the precision, one should distinguish between the two-dimensional region (set of points) and its area (numerical value associated with the previous one).
+Often, however, in common speaking but also scientific exhibitions, the term area, and the term surface are used interchangeably.

 The territory of a state is a part of the globe (including the land and its subsoil, water and air), which is under the sovereignty of a particular state and within which its institutions exercise state power.
 Territorial supremacy is part of the sovereignty of the state.

 The territory of the state consists of land territory (mainland, islands, enclaves); water area (inland waters and territorial sea 12 miles wide).
 Internal waters include port waters, waters of bays, bays, estuaries, and straits that historically belonged to a particular state.
-Waters of rivers, lakes and other bodies of water whose shores belong to a certain state.
+Waters of rivers, lakes and other bodies of water whose shores belong to a specific state.

 The altitude limit of the air territory is not set.
 The altitude limit of the airspace under state delimits it from outer space, subordinate to the international regime.
 The territory of one state is separated from the territory of another state by state borders, which define the limits of state territory and the spread of territorial supremacy.

-There are also special concepts of the territory, for example, the customs territory.
+There are also certain concepts of the territory, for example, the customs territory.
 In principle, it coincides with the territory of the state, but with some exceptions, for example, it does not include free customs zones and free warehouses in ports.
 The procedure for establishing boundaries includes delimitation – the establishment of the state borderline on a large-scale map.
 Demarcation – the establishment of the state borderline on the ground.

 The territory of the state and its borders can be changed on the basis self-determination of nations; voting of the population of the disputed territory about its nationality.
 Assignments – agreements of states on territorial concessions on a compensation basis.
 Rejection of territory – territorial changes aimed at eliminating the possibility of illegal actions from them.